xerzo/telefication/README.txt

 1. Upload the entire `Telefication` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+###If you want use your own bot:
+3. Go to Telefication setting under Settings menu and go to "My Own Bot" tab.
+4. Follow instructions there to create your own bot and insert your bot token then save changes .
+5. Go to "General Setting" tab and press "Get your ID" button then save changes.

+###If you want use Telefication service:
 3. Join [@teleficationbot](https://t.me/teleficationbot) and get id.
 (If you want more than one user get notified, you can add @teleficationbot to groups.)
 4. Go to Telefication setting under Settings menu
-5. Insert your id in Telefication ID field and save settings.
+5. Insert your id in Telefication ID field and save changes.

 = How do I get notifications? =